 A student(s) must be designated to take responsibility and accountability for assuring that University and Medical Center Alcohol and Drug policies and procedures are known and complied with.
-The designated student(s) must participate in a training sponsored by the AIMS (Addiction Information and Management Strategies) program through the Center for Student Wellness.
-To inquire about training dates or other related questions, contact Stephanie Rozen, Director of AIMS, 212-305-3989, aims@columbia.edu or visit the Student Health website.
+The designated student(s) must participate in a training sponsored by the AIMS (Addiction Information and Management Strategies) program through the Student Health on Haven.
+To inquire about training dates or other related questions, contact Stephanie Rozen, Director of AIMS, 212-305-3989, aims@columbia.edu or visit the <a href="maintaing-student